 Working with external agencies the school will respond to the unacceptable behaviour.
-If a child/learner's behaviour negatively impacts on the safety and welfare of other children/learners, then safeguards will be put in place to promote the well-being of the children/learners affected and the victim and perpetrator will be provided with support.
+If a child/learner's behaviour negatively impacts on the safety and welfare of other children/learners, then safeguards will be put in place to promote the well-being of the children/learners affected and the victim and perpetrator or alleged perpetrator will be provided with support.